Ludwigia sedioides

-Morphology
+Description

 Ludwigia sedioides or the mosaic plant, contracted at night.

+Vegetative characteristics

 It is an aquatic herbaceous shrub.
 It is found in standing pools of water with leaves floating on the surface, or growing in very swampy wet soils.
 The stems of this plant are reddish and brittle.
 Leaves are diamond-shaped with toothed margins, radiate outwards to form mosaic-like rosettes.
 The edges of central and older leaves turn bright red when the plant is grown under bright light or sunlight.
 Leaf rosettes are fully extended during daytime with gaps in between leaves.
 At night, the rosettes contract such that the leaves overlap one another.
-This plant is suitable for ponds or containers with 30-60 cm depth.
-The plant needs to be rooted in the substrate below the water surface.
-The genus Ludwigia was named after German botanist and professor of medicine, Christian Gottlieb Ludwig.
-Ludwig corresponded with Carl Linnaeus about plant classifications, and Linnaeus dedicated the genus Ludwigia in honor of Ludwig.
-The species epithet sedioides means 'resembling sedum', a reference to the leaves which resemble those of certain Sedum species in terms of appearance and color changes under strong light.
-It is also a palindrome.